Clean Yield Group Cuts Position in PPG Industries, Inc. (NYSE:PPG)

-Clean Yield Group lessened its stake in PPG Industries, Inc. (NYSE:PPG) by 12.9% in the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+Clean Yield Group reduced its holdings in shares of PPG Industries, Inc. (NYSE:PPG) by 12.9% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 697 shares of the specialty chemicals company’s stock after selling 103 shares during the quarter.
-Clean Yield Group’s holdings in PPG Industries were worth $101,000 at the end of the most recent quarter.
+Clean Yield Group’s holdings in PPG Industries were worth $101,000 as of its most recent filing with the Securities and Exchange Commission.

 Several equities analysts have weighed in on PPG shares.
 Zacks Investment Research downgraded shares of PPG Industries from a “buy” rating to a “hold” rating and set a $154.00 target price for the company. in a report on Tuesday, December 22nd.
+Wells Fargo & Company raised their price target on shares of PPG Industries from $146.00 to $155.00 and gave the stock an “overweight” rating in a research note on Wednesday, October 21st.
+Berenberg Bank raised shares of PPG Industries from a “hold” rating to a “buy” rating and raised their price target for the stock from $135.00 to $165.00 in a research note on Thursday, January 14th.
 Morgan Stanley raised their price target on shares of PPG Industries from $140.00 to $147.00 and gave the stock an “equal weight” rating in a research note on Monday, December 14th.
-BMO Capital Markets raised their price target on shares of PPG Industries from $173.00 to $178.00 and gave the stock an “outperform” rating in a research note on Wednesday, October 21st.
-Barclays raised their price target on shares of PPG Industries from $151.00 to $155.00 and gave the stock an “equal weight” rating in a research note on Tuesday, December 1st.
-Finally, Royal Bank of Canada raised their price target on shares of PPG Industries from $141.00 to $144.00 and gave the stock an “outperform” rating in a research note on Friday, October 9th.
+Finally, BMO Capital Markets raised their price target on shares of PPG Industries from $173.00 to $178.00 and gave the stock an “outperform” rating in a research note on Wednesday, October 21st.
 Six analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
 The company has a consensus rating of “Buy” and an average price target of $140.79.

-PPG Industries (NYSE:PPG) last announced its quarterly earnings results on Wednesday, January 20th.
-The specialty chemicals company reported $1.59 earnings per share for the quarter, beating analysts’ consensus estimates of $1.57 by $0.02.
+PPG Industries (NYSE:PPG) last released its earnings results on Wednesday, January 20th.
+The specialty chemicals company reported $1.59 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.57 by $0.02.
 PPG Industries had a net margin of 7.85% and a return on equity of 25.01%.
-During the same quarter in the previous year, the business earned $1.31 EPS.
+During the same period in the previous year, the firm earned $1.31 EPS.
 As a group, sell-side analysts expect that PPG Industries, Inc. will post 5.67 earnings per share for the current fiscal year.

 The firm also recently declared a quarterly dividend, which will be paid on Friday, March 12th.
 Shareholders of record on Friday, February 19th will be given a dividend of $0.54 per share.
 The ex-dividend date is Thursday, February 18th.
 This represents a $2.16 dividend on an annualized basis and a yield of 1.53%.
 PPG Industries’s dividend payout ratio (DPR) is 34.73%.